tdwiser/physhandout/README.md

 Depending on the setting in main.tex, the solutions will either be completely hidden or show up.
 `\usepackage{solution}` defines the solution macros but hides the contents (in various ways);
 `\usepackage[show]{solution}` shows the solutions.
-(I'm working on a way to turn solutions on/off for handouts independently, rather than for the whole document, but this is in progress.)

 There are FOUR different ways to include solutions, depending on the context:

 * `\begin{solution}...\end{solution}` is for long solutions (e.g. to pset problems).
   They are completely ignored when hidden and decorated with some horizontal rules and **Solution.** at the beginning when unhidden.
+  **The `\begin` and `\end` commands MUST appear at the beginning of the line with no leading whitespace and nothing else on the line.**
+  (This is a quirk of the `comment` package which handles the showing/hiding of the solutions.
+It can lead to very very non-obvious, sometimes silent, failures, like missing part of your document in the generated PDF file.)
 * `\soln{...}` is for short, inline solutions (e.g. in lecture exercises) that leave a space for the student to write the solution in.
-  This works inside math environments, etc.
+  This works inside math environments, etc. There can be no paragraph breaks, or anything equivalent to a paragraph break (such as a `$$display-mode equation$$` or `align` environment.)
+LaTeX will tell you that it can't find a closing brace if you try to put in a paragraph break.
 * `\solnx{...}` is the same as `\soln` except it doesn't leave a space for the student to write in.
 * `\bigsoln{...}` allows longer inline solutions which include paragraph breaks, etc.
-  Some space is left for writing in an answer, but it's not as big as the solution itself.
+  Some space is left for writing in an answer, but it's not always as big as the solution itself.
+It's often better to use `\solnx` + `\workspace` (see below) for more control.

-Also, there is a nice way to include some space in the original document that disappears in the solution: `\workspace` (or `\workspace[<length>]`).
+There is a nice way to include some space in the original document that disappears in the solution: `\workspace` (or `\workspace[<length>]`).

+Finally, you may want to selectively show/hide solutions in parts of a document.
+For this you can use `\showsolution` and `\hidesolution` which show/hide the solutions after that point, up through the end of the scope (usually the current handout).

 Working Locally with git
 ------------------------

 If you prefer to use your favorite TeX editor, work offline, or just don't like Overleaf, it's possible to grab a local copy of the Overleaf repository using git and push your changes back to the cloud.
+A Makefile is included which will (re)compile each handout to its own PDF file, both with and without solutions included.